HexyeDEV/Telegram-Chatbot-Gpt4Free/README.md

 # Provider Used

-This project is currently using reverse engineered bing from [GPT4FREE](https://github.com/xtekky/gpt4free)
+This project is using [GPT4FREE](https://github.com/xtekky/gpt4free)

 # Running the Application in a Docker Container